Muslim Brotherhood: Tunisia

-Like their counterparts elsewhere in the Islamic world in general, the Egyptian Muslim Brotherhood has influenced the Tunisian Islamists.
-One of the notable organization that was influenced and inspired by the Brotherhood is Ennahda (The Revival or Renaissance Party), which is Tunisia's major Islamist political grouping.
-An Islamist founded the organization in 1981.
-While studying in Damascus and Paris, Rashid Ghannouchi embraced the ideology of the Muslim Brotherhood, which he disseminated on his return to Tunisia.

 Europe

 Muslim Brotherhood organisations in Europe find themselves in different circumstances compared to their counterparts in the Muslim World, as they in Europe operate in societies which do not have a Muslim majority.
 The first Brotherhood members active in Europe migrated from the Middle East during the late 1950s and early 1960s.
 Some were in the leadership of the Egyptian Brotherhood who fled the dictatorship of Gamal Abdel Nasser.
 Most were foreign students who already had Brotherhood sympathies while others were experienced militants.
 Together they continued their Islamic activities in the destination countries, where Europe's freedoms allowed them to openly conduct activities which had been banned in the Muslim countries of origin.

 Student groups affiliated to the MB grew into organizations and they often structured their mosques as community centres.
 Following al-Banna's organizational model they founded women's groups, think tanks and schools.
 This growth was funded by both public and private donors in the Arab gulf countries.

 By establishing a multitude of organizations devoted to anything from education, financial investments, political lobbying and charity they supported the growing Muslim populations of Europe and sought to shape the direction of Islam in Europe.
 Thereby the brothers created a de facto branch of the Muslim Brotherhood in every European country.
 To increase their potential for gaining influence, the organisations established by the MB are often given names which portray a facade of broad representation (e.g. "Muslim association of European Country") or religious moderation (e.g. "Islamic Co-Existence Alliance").
 This is in contrast to the views propagated by many speakers at MB events where the Western countries are condemned as being corrupt, unjust and immoral along with a narrative where Muslims are portrayed as better, but beleaguered.
 On certain issues such as religious freedom, women's rights and homosexuality Brotherhood spokespersons espouse ideas contrary to mainstream European values and basic human rights.

 The pan-European umbrella organization of the Brotherhood in Europe is the Federation of Islamic Organizations in Europe which was founded in 1989 and in 2020 changed its name to Council of European Muslims.
 It has its headquarters a few blocks away from key European Union institutions in Brussels.